geometric-intelligence/pirnns/pirnns/README.md

 ### 1. Single Training Run (`single_run.py`)

-For testing a configuration or single model training, use:
+To train a single model, use:

 ```bash
 # Train a vanilla RNN